 The natural world is in crisis.
 As our demand for food, materials and energy soars, forests are becoming farmland, plastic is filling our oceans and the climate is heating fast.

-This free, evolving display explores how humans have transformed the natural world.
-Through over 40 objects chosen by Museum scientists, we reveal the consequences of our actions and examine some of the solutions that could help mend our broken planet.
+Find out more below about the consequences of our actions and examine some of the solutions that could help mend our broken planet.

 The diets of the world's wealthiest nations are putting the planet in peril, so what are the solutions for a greener, more sustainable food system that could make us - and the planet - healthier?